Skip to main content

 Barry Gilmore

-Barry Gilmore is the Middle School Head at Hutchison School in Memphis, Tennessee.
+Barry Gilmore was the Middle School Head and later the Assistant Head of School for Teaching and Learning at Hutchison School in Memphis, Tennessee.
 A National Board Certified Teacher, he taught English and social studies for nearly twenty years.
-Barry is the author of six literacy books and former president of the Tennessee Council of Teachers of English.
+Barry is the author of seven education books and the former president of the Tennessee Council of Teachers of English.
 Awards for his teaching have come from NCTE, TCTE, the U.S. Department of Education, and the Tennessee Holocaust Commission.
+He passed away in 2019 at the age of 50 and is dearly missed by his students, family, friends and fellow faculty.

 Table of Contents